spruceid/didkit/http/README.md

 ## Security Considerations

+Spruce does not use DIDKit HTTP in any production environments except with a reverse proxy, and does not recommend them for production use-cases without a holistic review of security levels.
+The following is not an exhaustive list, but should be considered in any such review.

 ### Authorization

 DIDKit HTTP does not implement any endpoint authorization or access control.
 Any client can request a signature/proof creation from the server's key(s) using the issue credential/presentation endpoints.
 To limit access to some or all of DIDKit HTTP's endpoints, a deployment should place DIDKit HTTP behind a reverse proxy with appropriate settings.